-- When laying out a signal cable, separate it from power cables and keep it away from strong interference sources to prevent communication interruption. - Ensure that the protection layer of the signal cable is inside the connector, surplus core wires are cut off from the protection layer, the exposed core wires are inserted completely into the holes, and the cable is connected securely. - If the Smart Dongle is configured, you are advised to install the Smart Dongle before connecting the signal cable.
+- When laying out a signal cable, separate it from power cables and keep it away from strong interference sources to prevent communication interruption. - Ensure that the signal cable jacket is inside the connector and surplus core wires are cut off flush with the edge of the cable jacket.
+Insert the exposed core wires completely into the conductor insertion points.
+Ensure that the cable is connected securely. - If the Smart Dongle is configured, you are advised to install the Smart Dongle before connecting the signal cable.